VOLTTRON/volttron/services/core/IEEE_2030_5/README.md

 # the pin number is used to verify the server is the correct server
 pin: 111115

+# Log the request and responses from the server.
+log_req_resp: true

 # SSL defaults to 443
 server_ssl_port: 8443